cozy533/nc/README.md

 # nc (number counter)

-nc is a small program that counts the total amount of times a given number is entered.
+nc is a small program that displays how many times a number was entered, and how many unique numbers were entered.

 ## Requirements